nayan-sarkar/StreamFind/README.md

 ## Features
 - Built with React 18 using Functional Components on the Frontend and Firestore Realtime Database on the Backend
-- Integrated with the TMDB API and Just Watch data sources
 - Authentication and Storage Operations handled with Custom React Hooks
 - Full Responsive, compatible with Mobile, Tablet and Desktop screen sizes
 - Page Routing with Route Protection done with React Router 6
 - Deployed on Netlify with Firebase Authentication and Cloud Firestore Realtime NoSQL database
 - Utilizes local storage to cache results, leading to faster load times and fewer API queries
 - Powered with Netlify's serverless functions to query endpoints
-- State Management across the entire app done with Context API
+- State Management across the entire app done through Context API with useReducer Hook

 ## Screenshots
 ![Desktop Screenshot](./screenshots/image-2.png)